olusanyaJ/fanVerse-client/proposal/fanVerse Proposal.md

 - Real-time updates on live football and tennis matches.
 - Display match schedules for upcoming games and past results.

-Fan Clubs:

-- Join existing fan clubs.
-- Create new fan clubs and invite others to join.

-Interactive Discussions:

-- Discussion forums for live match conversations.
-- Comment, like, and share posts within the forums.

-Notifications:

-- Receive notifications for new discussions, match updates, and club activities.

 ## Implementation

 ### Tech Stack